aksoyih/challange/README.md

 This is a Laravel project that uses Laravel Sail for local development environment setup using Docker.

+## What did I do?
+- I created all sections stated in the documentation.
+This app contains: API, Worker, Callback and a simple reporting method.
+- The API reference is given in this README file, a Postman collection is also provided ("challenge.postman_collection.json")
+- Worker is created using Laravel's built in task scheduling with Redis and configured to run every hour.
+It dispatches a new job for each of the subscriptions that satisfy the requirements.
+The job checks the subscription by querying mock api (Google or Apple based on device os) and either updates expire date or change its status to expired.
+Based on the respective event, a callback job is also dispatched.
+Laravel Horizion can be used to monitor the Redis queue.
+- Callback is created as a job that handles 3 events: started, renewed and canceled.
+The job creates a HTTP POST request to the callback endpoint saved in the DB.
+If the endpoint does not return with 200 or 201, the job is released back into the queue to be dispatched after 60 seconds.
+It retries for 3 times before giving up and fail.

 ## Requirements

 - Docker Desktop installed on your machine.

 ## Getting Started
+It is important to seed the database since it saves apps and callback endpoints to the DB.

 1. Clone the repository: